codeship/shipyard/styleguide/components/alerts.md

 ---
 title: Shipyard Alerts
+description: Alerts should be used to grab a user's attention before proceeding to the next action.
+They are commonly found at the very top of the page directly above the content.
 ---

-# {{ page.title }}
-<p class="text-light text-lg margin-top-xxs">Alerts should be used to grab a user's attention before proceeding to the next action.
-They are commonly found at the very top of the page directly above the content.</p>
+{% include page-heading.html page=page %}

 ---